 What you’ll do:

-- Drop lots of nail polish into the water.
+Drop lots of nail polish into the water.
 If it sinks, the water is the wrong temperature.
-When it floats on the surface it’s right temperature.
+When it floats on the surface it’s the right temperature.

-- Swirl the polish around, mixing the colours by using the toothpick.
+Swirl the polish around, mixing the colors by using the toothpick.

-- Leave the egg to dry on an even surface.
-When dry, the egg will he about half covered with beautiful marbling.
+Leave the egg to dry on an even surface.
+When dry, the egg will be about half covered with beautiful marbling.